• About

 2. Put the GMAT/GRE behind you.

-Amid the pandemic and recent tech sector layoffs, several top MBA programs offered potential applicants an opportunity to request a standardized test waiver.
 Some business schools have evaluated the success of students who were admitted without taking standardized tests and are continuing to offer waivers.
 Stay on top of the situation, but don’t count on this being the case moving forward.
 Trust me, you don’t want to be preparing your applications while taking your standardized test.
 MBA programs are truly test agnostic, so you should take the test on which you will perform the best.
-Create a study plan and then execute it—and remember that there is no harm in taking the test more than once!
-See “GMAT, GRE, or Even EA—Which Test Should I Take?” for more information on selecting a standardized test.
+Create a study plan and then execute it—and remember that there is no shame in taking the test more than once!
+See “GMAT, GRE, or Even EA—Which Test Should I Take?” for more guidance on selecting a standardized test.

 3. Strive for outstanding performance at work.